luyadev/luya.io/docs/guide/app/language.md

 ## Language Parameter for APIs

 Since version 3.1 of LUYA Admin the [ConentNegotiator](https://www.yiiframework.com/doc/api/2.0/yii-filters-contentnegotiator) correctly receives all available LUYA Admin languages.
 For instance, when you have setup `fr`, `de` and `en`, then the ContentNegotiator will listen to `Vary` `Accept` or `Accept-Language` Header, as well for `_lang` get param.
-If the content negotiator can detected one of the given languages in those methods, the `Yii::$app->language` will recieve this value, which will also be used to deocde/encode `luya\admin\ngrest\base\NgRestModel::$i18n` attributes.
+If the content negotiator can detected one of the given languages in those methods, the `Yii::$app->language` will recieve this value, which will also be used to deocde/encode <class name="luya\admin\ngrest\base\NgRestModel" prop="i18n" /> attributes.

-In consequences, this also means that the `luya\web\Composition` localisation in the URL (e.g. `de/foobar`) has no effect when working with APIs, either use HTTP Headers or `_lang` get parameter.
-In order restore the behavior before 3.1 which has taken the composition language path into account, you can configure `luya\admin\components\AdminLanguage::$activeShortCodeCallable`, but its not recommended.
+In consequences, this also means that the <class name="luya\web\Composition" /> localisation in the URL (e.g. `de/foobar`) has no effect when working with APIs, either use HTTP Headers or `_lang` get parameter.
+In order restore the behavior before 3.1 which has taken the composition language path into account, you can configure <class name="luya\admin\components\AdminLanguage" prop="activeShortCodeCallable" />, but its not recommended.

 ## Other language related topics

 + [Translations / Messages](translation) - Register and create message files.
-+ `luya\cms\widgets\LangSwitcher` - A widget to switch between languages.
++ <class name="luya\cms\widgets\LangSwitcher" /> - A widget to switch between languages.
-+ `luya\admin\ngrest\base\NgRestModel::$i18n` - Option to enable i18n for NgRest models.
++ <class name="luya\admin\ngrest\base\NgRestModel" prop="i18n" /> - Option to enable i18n for NgRest models.